 PRODUCT TRY OMNEST HOW TO BUY SERVICES ABOUT US

-Performance and scalability of clouds handling such workloads significantly depend on the infrastructure available (in terms of physical server, networking and storage), as well as on the software heuristics to manage this infrastructure, cloud users, approval processes and reservation and provisioning of resources.
+Performance and scalability of clouds handling such workloads significantly depend on the infrastructure available (in terms of physical server, networking, and storage), as well as on the software heuristics to manage this infrastructure, cloud users, approval processes, and reservation and provisioning of resources.

 A typical cloud simulation consisting of several clusters, each cluster containing a number of managed nodes, storage subsystems, and LANs for customer, management, storage access (figure from the paper; click to enlarge)

 Dr. Altevogt (IBM Research, Germany) and his colleagues have built an OMNEST-based simulation framework for the performance simulation of clouds.
-The framework supports the rapid construction of new cloud models by combining available simulation blocks (modules), and when necessary, by creating new blocks or adapting existing ones.
+The framework supports the rapid construction of new cloud models by combining available simulation blocks (modules) and, when necessary, by creating new blocks or adapting existing ones.

 The modeling of hardware is based on resource allocation: hardware components are thought of as providing the active resources (in form of processor cycles or bandwidth associated with disk or network I/O) required by the requests posted against the cloud to perform their operations as required by the business logic.